Biofortification

-Biofortification is the idea of breeding crops to increase their nutritional value.
+Biofortification is the practice of breeding crops to increase their nutritional value.
 This can be done either through conventional selective breeding, or through genetic engineering.

 Biofortification differs from ordinary fortification because it focuses on making plant foods more nutritious as the plants are growing, rather than having nutrients added to the foods when they are being processed.
 This is an important improvement on ordinary fortification when it comes to providing nutrients for the rural poor, who rarely have access to commercially fortified foods.

-As such, biofortification is seen as an upcoming strategy for dealing with deficiencies of micronutrients in low and middle-income countries.
-In the case of iron, the WHO estimated that biofortification could help curing the 2 billion people suffering from iron deficiency-induced anemia.
+Biofortification is seen as an upcoming strategy for dealing with deficiencies of micronutrients in low and middle-income countries.
+In the case of iron deficiency, the WHO estimated that biofortification could help cure the 2 billion people with anemia.

 Methodology

-Plants are bred using one of two main methods:

-Selective breeding

-Using this method, plant breeders search seed or germplasm banks for existing varieties of crops which are naturally high in nutrients.
+Plants can be bred by selective breeding.
+In this method, plant breeders search seed or germplasm banks for existing varieties of crops which are naturally high in nutrients.
 They then crossbreed these high-nutrient varieties with high-yielding varieties of crops, to provide a seed with high yields and increased nutritional value.
 Crops must be bred with sufficient amounts of nutrients to have a measurable positive impact on human health.
 As such, they must be developed with the involvement of nutritionists who study whether the consumers of the improved crop can absorb the extra nutrients, and the extent to which storage, processing, and cooking of the crops affect their available nutrient levels.
 Bread wheat with high grain iron and zinc has been developed through radiation breeding.

 This method is prevalent at present, as it is less controversial than genetically engineering crops.
 HarvestPlus, a major NGO in the development of biofortified crops, primarily use conventional breeding techniques, and have not yet spent more than 15% of their research budget on genetically modified crops when conventional methods fail to meet nutritional requirements.

-Genetic modification

 Golden rice is an example of a GM crop developed for its nutritional value.
 The latest version of golden rice contains genes from a common soil bacterium Erwinia and maize, and contains increased levels of beta-carotene which can be converted by the body into vitamin A. Golden rice is being developed as a potential new way to address vitamin A deficiency.

-Seed Priming

-According to one report, it is possible to "prime" seeds before sowing by bombarding them with iron oxide nanoparticle.
-This method would trigger more iron acquisition in the wheat plants and thus increase the nutritive value of the grains.